-Required Courses for Teacher of Students with Disabilities Stand-Alone Certificate
+CURRENT Required Courses for Teacher of Students with Disabilities Stand-Alone Certificate through Summer 2025

-This seven course sequence will allow the student to earn this certificate at Rutgers and will align the student to apply to the state for a Teacher of Students with Disabilities endorsement.
-This can stand alone as a seven course sequence for those students who have a license already and are looking to add on Teacher of Students with Disabilities.
-Or, it can go alongside a student’s initial certification program in Early Childhood, Elementary, or Secondary as an Rutgers certificate with eligibility to earn the additional state endorsement.
+This seven-course sequence will allow the student to earn this certificate at Rutgers and will align the student to apply to the state for a Teacher of Students with Disabilities endorsement.
+This can stand alone as a seven-course sequence for those students who have a license already and are looking to add on the Teacher of Students with Disabilities endorsement.
+Or, it can obtained alongside a student’s initial certification program in Early Childhood, Elementary, or Secondary as a Rutgers certificate with eligibility to earn the additional state endorsement.

 Psychological Foundations of Learning– 56:300:500 (3 credits)